samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 **TL;DR:** This article covers building an api with [Restify](https://restify.com), using [joi](https://github.com/hapijs/joi) to validate request and [mongodb](https://mongodb.org) as the database.
 The projects fully implements Dependency Injection technology.
 The full code can be found on [github](https://github.com/biodunch/birthdates-api.git).

 ## Developing Well-Organized APIs with Node.js

-We will be building a Birthdates api that lets you create birthdates of your friends and fetch all birthdates.
+In this article, you will build a birthdates API that lets you register and query birthdays from the people you know.

-Structuring Node.js api has been a pain most beginner Node.js developers have been through.
-I would walk you through how to properly structure and organise a restful Node.js API built with some cool tools like restify, joi and mongodb.
+Structuring Node.js APIs has been a pain most beginner Node.js developers have been through.
+So, in the next sections, you will learn how to properly structure and organise a RESTful Node.js API with some cool tools like Restify, Joi and MongoDB.

 ## What we are using: